Stripped (Christina Aguilera album): Singles

-"Dirrty" was serviced as the lead single from the album on September 3, 2002.
+"Dirrty" was serviced as the lead single on September 3, 2002.
 Perry and Aguilera's management wanted to release "Beautiful" as the lead single.
 However, Aguilera wanted to release a seriously "down and dirty" song to announce her comeback, so RCA Records decided to release it as the first single.
 Upon its release, the song received mixed reviews from critics; some of whom criticized its sound and negatively compared it to Britney Spears' song "I'm a Slave 4 U" (2001), while the others chose it as a standout track from Stripped.
 Its accompanying music video, directed by David LaChapelle, was criticized due to its sexual content, and sparked protests in Thailand.
 However, it was an international hit, achieving certifications in Australia, New Zealand, Switzerland, and the United Kingdom.

 The album's second single "Beautiful" was written solely by Perry.
 Rush-released following the commercial underperformance and controversy surrounding previous single "Dirrty", "Beautiful" received universal acclaim from music critics.
 Commercially, the single gained impact on charts worldwide, peaking within the top five in many countries, as well as achieving certifications in the United States, Australia, New Zealand and the United Kingdom.
 Its music video, directed by Jonas Åkerlund, garnered critical acclaim from media outlets by touching on anorexia nervosa, homosexuality, bullying, self-esteem, and transgender issues.
 The video was honored at the 14th GLAAD Media Awards (2003) due to its positive portrayal of the LGBT community.
 "Beautiful" was listed as one of the greatest songs throughout the 2000s decade by Rolling Stone and VH1.

 "Fighter" was released as the third single from Stripped on March 10, 2003.
 The single was well received by most critics, as well as achieving chart success in several countries and certifications in the United States, United Kingdom and Australia.
 Its accompanying music video, directed by Floria Sigismondi, was inspired by the director's dark theatrics and moths.

 The album's fourth single "Can't Hold Us Down", featuring Lil' Kim, was released on July 8, 2003.
 It garnered mixed reviews from music critics, and gained moderate success commercially, receiving a gold certification in Australia.
 Its accompanying music video was directed by LaChapelle.

 "The Voice Within" was released on October 27, 2003 as the fifth and final single.
 Critics complimented the simple piano ballad, which talks about the theme of self-respect.
 Its accompanying music video was directed by LaChapelle.

 "Infatuation" was released as a promotional single in Spain on September 22, 2003.
 "Walk Away" peaked at number 35 in Denmark on March 14, 2008, despite never being released as a single.